tom-seddon/beeblink/docs/fs.md

 # Non-standard errors

-Most of the errors you'll see when using the BLFS will be the usual DFS ones, but there are a couple of non-standard ones too.
+Most of the errors you'll see when using the BLFS will be the usual DFS ones, but there are some non-standard ones too.

+## `Ambiguous volume` (same code as `Bad name`)

+The volume name supplied when using the `::` syntax is ambiguous.
+Supply the same name to the `*VOLS` command to see which volumes it matches.

 ## `Exists on server` (same code as `Exists`)